drardito/Learning_To_Code/Intro_to_Python.md

 * Draw a triangle with randomly generated colors on each side
 * Draw a circle
 * Write your first name in block letters

+###Way Beyond the Basics
+Now that you have some experience with Python Turtle Graphics, it's time for you to really play around.
+[Here] (https://docs.python.org/3/library/turtle.html) you will find all the details about the various functions in Python Turtle Graphics.
+Look it over.
+Try things out.
+Share your successes (and failures).